Whitney Houston: I Wanna Dance with Somebody: Plot

-In 2009, Whitney attempts a second comeback with a new album and performs "I Didn't Know My Own Strength" on Oprah Winfrey.
-Clive again urges her not to push too hard promoting the album.
-Nevertheless, she goes on with another world tour, which proves disastrous when she cannot sing with the vocal range the fans expected.

-In February 2012, at the Beverly Hilton in LA to perform "Home" at Clive’s pre-Grammy party, Whitney's bassist Rickey suggests calling it off to rest, but she refuses.
-In her room, a tearful Houston runs a bath as she prepares drugs she had secretly bought earlier, and softly sings "Home" to herself while reminiscing about Robyn, Bobbi Kristina, her life and career.
+Releasing a new album in 2009 to attempt a second comeback, she performs "I Didn't Know My Own Strength" on The Oprah Winfrey Show.
+Despite this, her subsequent world tour underperforms when she proves unable to showcase her famed vocal range.
+On February 11, 2012, at the Beverly Hilton in Los Angeles to perform "Home" at Clive's pre-Grammy party, her bassist Rickey Minor suggests calling the performance off to rest, but she refuses.
+In her room, she tearfully runs a bath while preparing drugs she had secretly bought earlier, and softly sings "Home" to herself while reminiscing about Robyn and Bobbi Kristina along with her life and career.
+She unexpectedly perishes soon after.

-In a flashback to the 1994 American Music Awards, Houston receives a standing ovation for singing a medley of "I Loves You, Porgy", "And I Am Telling You I'm Not Going", and "I Have Nothing".
+A flashback to the 1994 American Music Awards portrays her receiving a standing ovation following a medley of "I Loves You, Porgy", "And I Am Telling You I'm Not Going", and "I Have Nothing".